Generic Name: amiodarone (injection) (A mi OH da rone)

 Amiodarone may also be used for purposes not listed in this medication guide.

 Amiodarone injection is for use only in life-threatening situations.
-You will receive this medicine in a hospital setting.
+You will receive amiodarone in a hospital setting.

 You should not receive this medicine if you are allergic to amiodarone or iodine, or if you have a serious heart condition such as "AV block" (unless you have a pacemaker), a history of slow heart beats, or if your heart cannot pump blood properly.

-You should not receive this medcine if you are allergic to amiodarone or iodine, or if you have:
+You should not receive this medicine if you are allergic to amiodarone or iodine, or if you have:

 If possible before you receive amiodarone injection, tell your doctor if you have: